-SIU football wins on Senior Day with dramatic second-half comeback
+SIU football wins on senior day with dramatic second-half comeback

 WIU would respond quickly with a 39-yard field goal by senior kicker Nathan Knuffman on the following drive to extend the lead back out to 10 points.

-SIU took advantage of the mistake and two plays later, Straub found senior reciever Billy Reed in the end zone to cap a 80-yard drive.
+SIU took advantage of the mistake and two plays later, Straub found senior reciever Billy Reed in the end zone to cap an 80-yard drive.

 After a big stop on defense, Straub found senior wide receiver Israel Lamprakes for a 70-yard touchdown that put them in the lead 38-34.
 That pass put Straub over the single game passing yards record.